 Needham residents with an RTS sticker can put empty aerosol cans into the commingle bin in the Main Area.
-Partially empty cans that contain Household Hazardous Waste, such as pesticides, herbicides, etc., should be disposed of at a Household Hazardous Waste Day.
+Partially empty cans that contain Household Hazardous Waste, such as pesticides, herbicides, etc., should be disposed of at a Household Hazardous Waste Day, which is free to all Needham residents.
 For more details about Household Hazardous Waste, click here.

-If you have a second refrigerator or second freezer in working order, check and see if Mass Save has a current rebate offer, which may include picking it up at no cost to you and paying you $50 (or sometimes more) as an incentive.
+If you have an old, inefficient working refrigerator or freezer, check and see if Mass Save has a current rebate offer, which may include picking it up at no cost to you and paying you an incentive ($75 in Nov.
+2022).
 See details here.

 (617) 442-2262, 100 Terrace Street, Roxbury, MA 02120

 The Reuse Center at Boston Building Resources is a charitable nonprofit that accepts donations of new and gently used materials for resale.
-They accept a large variety of surplus building materials, including appliances that are like new and not more than a few years old.
+They accept showroom-quality appliances: less than seven years old, except for gas ranges (up to 10 years old) and SubZero refrigerators (up to 15 years old) as well as surplus building materials.
+Before donating, be sure to check their detailed donation guidelines.
+They ask that you fill out a Materials Donation Offer Form.
 Pick-ups may be arranged for a fee.
-Check their donation guidelines here.

 (617) 445-1010, 1010 Harrison Ave, Boston MA 02119